beejjorgensen/bgc/src/bgc_part_0150_intro.md

 function definition in a number of ways, but one indicator is the lack of squirrelly braces after it.
 And you end the function call with a semicolon so the compiler knows it's the end of the expression.
-You'll be putting semicolons after most everything, as you'll see.
+You'll be putting semicolons after almost everything, as you'll see.

 You're passing one argument to the function `printf()`: a string to be printed when you call it.
 Oh, yeah---we're calling a function!
 We rock!